-• We oppose intrusive legislation involving purchasing procedures; local government authority to establish hours of work, salaries and working conditions for local employees; matters that can be adopted by resolution or ordinance; procedures for adopting ordinances; and procedures for conducting public meetings.

-• We support allowing localities to use alternatives to newspapers for publishing various legal advertisements and public notices.
+- We oppose intrusive legislation involving purchasing procedures; local government authority to establish hours of work, salaries and working conditions for local employees; matters that can be adopted by resolution or ordinance; procedures for adopting ordinances; and procedures for conducting public meetings. - We support allowing localities to use alternatives to newspapers for publishing various legal advertisements and public notices. - We oppose attempts to reduce sovereign immunity protections for localities and their employees, to include regional jail officers.